 Water from one of the lakes was used to power Siemens dynamos.
 The electricity supplied power to lights, heating, produced hot water, ran an elevator as well as labour-saving devices and farm buildings.
 In September 1882 in New York, the Pearl Street Station was established by Edison to provide electric lighting in the lower Manhattan Island area.
+The station ran until destroyed by fire in 1890.
+Throughout the first few decades of the 20th century central stations became larger, using higher steam pressures to provide greater efficiency, and relying on interconnections of multiple generating stations to improve reliability and cost.
 Cogeneración de Energía.
 Rankine cycle.
 The Rankine cycle is a model that is used to predict the performance of steam engines.

 Thermal energy storage, which includes technologies both for short- and long-term retention of heat or cold, can create or improve the utility of waste heat (or cold).
 One example is waste heat from air conditioning machinery stored in a buffer tank to aid in night time heating.
 Another is seasonal thermal energy storage (STES) at a foundry in Sweden.
+On a biological scale, all organisms reject waste heat as part of their metabolic processes, and will die if the ambient temperature is too high to allow this.
+Anthropogenic waste heat is thought by some to contribute to the urban heat island effect.
 Biomass.
 Sugarcane plantation in Brazil (State of São Paulo).

 Cane is used for biomass energy.
 A cogeneration plant in Metz, France.
 The station uses waste wood biomass as an energy source, and provides electricity and heat for 30,000 dwellings.
 Applied Thermal Engineering - An examination of regenerative organic Rankine cycles using dry fluids.
 Abstract This paper presents an analysis of regenerative organic Rankine cycles “ORC” using dry organic fluids, to convert waste energy to power from low-grade heat sources.

 The dry organic working fluids selected for this investigation are R113, R245ca, R123, and isobutane, with boiling points ranging from −12 °C to 48 °C. Regenerative ORC is analyzed and compared with the basic ORC in order to determine the configuration that presents the best thermal efficiency with minimum irreversibility.
+The evaluation for both configurations will be performed using a combined first and second law analysis by varying certain system operating parameters at various reference temperatures and pressures.
+Results from these analyses show that regenerative ORC produces higher efficiency compared with the basic ORC while also reducing the amount of waste heat required to produce the same power with a lower irreversibility.
+Keywords.
 Performance of a small-scale regenerative Rankine power cycle employing a scroll expander.
 A small scroll expander has been incorporated into a power cycle for performance evaluation.

 Technologies in use include dry steam power plants, flash steam power plants and binary cycle power plants.
 Geothermal electricity generation is currently used in 24 countries, while geothermal heating is in use in 70 countries.
 Estimates of the electricity generating potential of geothermal energy vary from 35 to 2,000 GW.
 Current worldwide installed capacity is 10,715 megawatts (MW), with the largest capacity in the United States (3,086 MW).
 El Salvador, Kenya, the Philippines, Iceland and Costa Rica generate more than 15% of their electricity from geothermal sources.
 Solar thermal energy.
 The first three units of Solnova in the foreground, with the two towers of the PS10 and PS20 solar power stations in the background.

 Solar thermal energy (STE) is a technology for harnessing solar energy for thermal energy (heat) requirement in industries, residential sector and commercial setup.
 Solar thermal collectors are classified by the United States Energy Information Administration as low-, medium-, or high-temperature collectors.
+Low-temperature collectors are flat plates generally used to heat swimming pools.
+Medium-temperature collectors are also usually flat plates but are used for heating water or air for residential and commercial use.
 Nuclear power.
 Nuclear power, or nuclear energy, is the use of exothermic nuclear processes, to generate useful heat and electricity.